icenterofficial/icon-kamnop/README.md

 # icon-kamnop
-Welcom to Kamnopislam if iCenterOfficial
+Welcom to Kamnopislam of iCenterOfficial